You’ve been growing your audience and your vision for starting your membership site is clear.

 This functionality is essential because it’s imperative to respond to your social channel inquiries.
 71% of people who have a good social media experience with you are more likely to recommend you than people who don’t receive any response, who are only 19% likely.

 Basically, social media is on the rise and an effective way to promote your membership business, and social media tools help you streamline your outreach across multiple channels.
+If you'd like to read more about using social channels, check our article on how to use social media to sell more digital products.

 C. Content marketing